 Product-completed Operations Example

-Imagine that a general contractor has a general liability policy that has a $2 million general aggregate limit, plus $1 million for product-completed operations.
-If a staircase that the contractor built fails, leading to $800,000 in injuries for the event, the product-completed operations limit would cover this with $200,000 in claims to spare.
+Say that a general contractor has a general liability policy that has a $2 million general aggregate limit plus $1 million for product-completed operations.
+If a staircase that the contractor built fails, leading to $800,000 in injuries for the event, then the product-completed operations limit would cover this—with $200,000 in claims to spare.
 The general aggregate limit would remain at $2 million, being unaffected by this claim.

 4. Personal & Advertising Injury